jmanthony3/Archimedes/docs/class/engr-839-001-mechanical-metallurgy/elasticity.md

 ### Strain
 - Physical result of stress.
-- Linear proportional to stress in Hookean material up to its elastic limit/yield stress.
+- Linear proportional to stress in Hookean material up to its #elastic-elastic/ #yield-stress.
 - !!! note
-        #proportional-limit is that when the stress-strain deviates from linear and yield stress is at the 0.02% strain offset.
+        #proportional-limit is that when the #stress-strain deviates from linear and #yield-stress is at the 0.02% strain offset.
 - Metals often Hookean in nature and assumed until otherwise stated.
 - [True strain](true-strain.md)
 - [Engineering strain](engineering-strain.md)